TheBoyMoe/Sandbox/devise-email-facebook-omniauth-demo/README.md

 end
 ```

-- we'll need to add a series of columns to the user table, create a migration and add the following content:
+- we'll need to add a series of columns to the user table.
+Create a migration and add the following content:

 ```ruby
 class AddConfirmableToDevise < ActiveRecord::Migration[5.1]